-59. The NHS is, by its very nature, subject to national changes in government policy as well as local politically driven decisions.
-The Trustees have identified this as a risk as it may impact healthcare activities supported by YAS Charities.
+59. The NHS is, by its very nature, is subject to national changes in Government policy as well as local politically driven decisions.
+The Trustee has identified this as a risk as it may impact healthcare activities supported by YAS Charity.